ccjusl/squeue/content/posts/loops-all-around/index.md

 #####Approach
 Again the same question.
 Do you find any repetitive task here 🤔?

 Let's see !
 Notice, we have to print `n` numbers in one line.
-Isn't it is repetitive ?
+Isn't it repetitive ?
 And also suppose there is variable (say `X`) which will give us what number comes next (i.e. suppose magically every time we print `X` it will correctly print the number at that specific position).
 Now what we are printing in each line ? `X` right ?
 Now, it is also repetative !

 As you know there is no magic in world of programming.
 Everything has a proper reason behind it!
 So, we have to find the value of `X` at each position.
 What is the value of `X` in **(i, j)** (i.e. in the ith row and jth coulumn) ?
 Try to come up with a simple math formula.